sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 // //////////////////////////////////////////////////////////////////////////////////////////
 // //////////////////////////////////////////////////////////////////////////////////////////

-// create a stratified random sampleb ased on the LULC map var refPoints = lulc10m.stratifiedSample({
+// create a stratified random sample based on the LULC map var refPoints = lulc10m.stratifiedSample({
-    // number of points per class
+    // number of points per class, set as a variable at the beginning of the script
     numPoints: classPointsNum,
     // the band with the LULC classes in it
     classBand: 'class',